-This article explains how and why I set up my new project directories, the way I do.
+This article explains how and why I create my new project directories, the way I do.
 I use a bash script to generate these directories, but you could manually set up the folders.

 I do all my development on a Linux desktop because it gives me quick and easy access to the tools I need in order to automate development.
-The structure explained below favours the use of Git (SVN or Bazaar would work too), but no version control system is required.
+The structure explained below favours the use of Git, but no version control system is required.

 First, I'll give you some background about how I develop websites.
 I run a LAMP server on my desktop/laptop so that I can do my work offline.
 I then commit my work to Git and push it to whoever needs it or the live server.
 Creating a consistant directory structure on both your development and server will keep you and your files organized.
 The goal here is to have everything you need to deploy to any server you want.

 First you should have a directory that holds your projects.
 For this example, let's use '/www'.
 Then within /www I each project I work on.
 My projects are broken up by git origin repository, but you could sort by domain or client name or anything you want.
 The use of the /www directory allows me to use Digital Ocean's Block storage so I can share, duplicate, or move my data without having to pull it from a Git repo each time.

 My Directory Structure for a project: